Jane Ross (collector): Death and legacy

-Ross died in 1879, and was buried in Christchurch Church of Ireland graveyard, Limavady.
+Ross died on 28 February 1879 at Main Street, Limavady, and was buried in Christchurch Church of Ireland graveyard, Limavady.
+Her death was registered by her brother William.
 A plaque was erected in her memory on her home in Limavady at 51 Main Street, and an annual music festival is held in her honour.
 The Royal Irish Academy holds the music Ross collected and sent to Petrie.
 In 1998 the Ross Archives were compiled.